dev-ssperandio/challenge-labs-google-cloud/README.md

-## ☁️ Lab Challenge: Google Cloud Computing Foundations Certificate
+## ☁️ Challenge Labs: Google Cloud Computing Foundations Certificate

 ### 📜 Description:
-This repository aims to clarify doubts during the development process of the Lab Challenges for the Google Cloud Computing Foundations Certificate.
+This repository aims to clarify doubts during the development process of the Challenge Labs for the Google Cloud Computing Foundations Certificate.

 ### 📫 Contact me:
 <div>